BafDork/Web-store/README.md

 ## Running the Application with Docker Compose

-Once the secret is set up, you can run the application using Docker Compose.
+You can run the application using Docker Compose.

 ### Steps to Run